Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

 \subsection{Extension to discontinuous drifts}

-We now prove the conclusion of \Cref{thm:synchronous_optimal} under a different set of assumptions, which allow for discontinuities in the drift.
-We first apply a Zvonkin-type transformation (see \cite{Zv74}) to remove the drift and then use the monotone Euler--Maruyama scheme introduced in \Cref{def:monotone-em} for the resulting martingale with Lipschitz diffusion coefficient.
+In this section, we establish the conclusion of \Cref{thm:synchronous_optimal} under a different set of assumptions, which allows for discontinuities in the drift.
+For further results in this direction, see the follow-up work \cite{RoSz24}.
+For the coefficients under consideration, we are able to employ a similar approach as used for the case of Lipschitz coefficients above.
+Specifically, we first apply a Zvonkin-type transformation to remove the drift and then use the monotone Euler--Maruyama scheme for the resulting martingales which feature Lipschitz diffusion coefficients.
+To this end, we work under the following assumption.

 \begin{assumption} Suppose that the coefficients $b, \bar{b}, \sigma, \bar{\sigma}$ of the SDEs \eqref{eq:sdes} satisfy the following conditions: \begin{enumerate}[label=(\roman*)] \item $b, \bar{b}$ are bounded and measurable; \item $\sigma, \bar{\sigma}$ are bounded, uniformly positive and Lipschitz continuous; \emph{and} \item $b/\sigma^2, \bar{b}/\bar{\sigma}^2$ are Lebesgue-integrable. \end{enumerate} \end{assumption}